 Additional Application Information

 An applicant whose native language is not English must provide proof of English proficiency regardless of current residency: https://admission.asu.edu/international/graduate/english-proficiency.
-The School of Music, Dance and Theatre does not offer conditional admission under any circumstances.
+The School of Music does not offer conditional admission under any circumstances.

 Voice applicants: Students should see the program website for application deadlines.
-After receipt of complete application materials, including recommendation letters, transcripts and proof of English proficiency, and review of prescreening materials, an applicant may be invited for a live audition.
+After receipt of complete application materials, including recommendation letters, transcripts and proof of English proficiency, and review of prescreening materials, an applicant may be invited for an audition.

 Instrumental and keyboard applicants: Students should see the program website for application deadlines.
-After an applicant's complete application materials have been received (including recommendation letters, transcripts and proof of English proficiency), the applicant will be confirmed for a live audition.
+After an applicant's complete application materials have been received, including recommendation letters, transcripts and proof of English proficiency, the applicant will be confirmed for an audition.